Jayanth4577/CryptoChuck/README.md

 - **Wallet**: MetaMask integration
 - **Deployment**: Vercel

-### Registration System 🆕
-- **Free for new users** - Get 2 hens without paying mint fees
-- One registration per wallet address
-- Optional email for updates
-- Instant hen delivery to your wallet
-- Backend sponsors the gas fees
-- Anti-abuse protection with rate limiting

 ### NFT System
 Each hen is an ERC-721 NFT with 5 genetic traits:
 - **Strength**: Combat power